-Why is it a fifth wheel?
+What is a fifth wheel?

 The fifth wheel got its name from its original design.
-They were initially invented for horse-drawn carriages in the mid 1850s.
+They were initially invented for horse-drawn carriages in the mid-1850s.
 Manufacturers (who at the time built the components by hand) placed a horizontal wheel on the cargo frame or “truck” that allowed the front axle to pivot on its own.
 This worked wonders for stability and maneuverability.

 In the early 1900s, a version was created for motor vehicles and the name itself simply carried forward.

 If you’re still on the fence, consider the following:

 If you’re already the outdoorsy type— or happen to own a heavy-duty vehicle like a pickup truck — then you’re pretty much set to go.
 All you need to do is either buy or rent the “U” shaped attachment along with the trailer.
-If you don’t own a pick-up, you can always rent a large truck and a fifth wheel compatible trailer separately.
+If you don’t own a pick-up, you can always rent a large truck and a fifth-wheel compatible trailer separately.
 Many prefer this route compared to renting a motorhome that’ll come with much larger gas costs.